 So, while there really isn’t a universal answer to this question as it’s very much a case-by-case scenario, you can only try one and see if it will benefit your situation.
 But in addition to the possibility of helping your baby sleep better, the soft lighting provided by the night light will help you see what you’re doing during late night feeding and changing runs.
-The night light will put an end to you stepping on stray toys and stop you from disturbing your baby further by turning on the rooms harsher light or even using the LED torch on your phone.
+The night light will put an end to you stepping on stray toys and stop you from disturbing your baby further by turning on the rooms harsher light or even using the LED flashlight on your phone.

 Bedtime Routine Tips

-With that example in mind, its best to think of night light projectors as an assistant in an already healthy bedtime routine for a baby.
+With that example in mind, it’s best to think of night light projectors as an assistant in an already healthy bedtime routine for a baby.
 Here are a few tips to help your baby sleep through the night.

 - Follow a consistent, calming bedtime routine.
 Overstimulation in the evening can make it difficult for your baby to settle to sleep.